 Reflecting the Schools Christian foundation pupils are encouraged to 'love their neighbour' and to 'treat others as they would like to be treated by them'.
 Staff will treat all pupils fairly regardless of age, sex, race, gender reassignment, religion or disability, and respond consistently in behavioural matters.

-The Schools' Code of Conduct is based on respect for self and for others and requires pupils to try to be:
+The Schools' Code of Conduct is based on the Dame Allan's Attributes for Success and requires pupils to try to be: